Quality Improvement (For ES/CS/SAS)

 Within the Acute, Community and Mental Health services in the Southwest quality improvement methods have been in use since 2009.
-As a region we have relatively well-developed infrastructures in most hospitals where trainees spend their time.
-Most Trusts will have improvement teams that are multi-professional and are familiar with the Model for Improvement, Lean, Microsystems approaches to improving quality.
+As a region we have relatively well-developed infrastructures in most hospitals where trainees will spend their time.
+Most Trusts will have improvement teams that are multi-professional and are familiar with the Model for Improvement, Lean and Microsystems approaches to improving quality.
 Increasingly the language of QI and collaborative approaches are also evident in primary care settings.

 At the end of the session participants will:

 - Have more evidence of how QI impacts positively on doctors, patients, the NHS and wider society

 - Understand how QI differs from audit

 - See how time ordered measurement enables rapid learning about what changes work best and supports sustained improvement over time.

 - See how Human factors and safe design provide a structured means to agree what to improve and how to do so in a multidisciplinary setting